secreek/ideahub/docs/spec.md

 #### Tagging ☢

 Tag is a basic attribute of all elements in Ideahub.
 Tags can be added to elements and view of every list of element should support filtering by tags.

+#### Session ☢

+Whenever group members wants to discuss something, they will start a new session(in blahtime of course).
+During the session, everthing about the idea(the connections, the timeline and so on) will be displayed.
+After the session finished(normally), the discussion will be attached automatically to the idea through a new connection.
+However, if the sessions ends abnormally(someone slams the door by click the 'X' button in the browser), the discussion contents will also be saved, but will be tagged as something like 'Not closed yet'.

 #### Notifications ☢☢